 Biology is at the forefront of today's issues relating to human medicine and the environment, exploring topics such as genome sequencing and editing, stem cell research, evolution, and global warming.

-Elmira College's biology students experience collaborative interactions with peers and professors in the laboratory and field, studying cell, micro, and molecular biology; plant and animal form and function; ecology and evolution.
-They have an opportunity to conduct independent research with faculty mentors.
+Elmira College's biology students experience collaborative interactions with peers and professors in the laboratory and field, studying genetics, cell biology, microbiology, and molecular biology; plant and animal form and function; ecology and evolution.
+Students have

-Biology majors have many career options.
-Graduate education in the health professions (pre-medicine, veterinary, or dentistry) or in ecology, microbiology, physiology and pharmacology is possible.
+Biology majors find career options in various fields such as graduate education in the health professions (pre-medicine, veterinary, or dentistry), ecology, genetics, microbiology, physiology, and pharmacology.
 Careers in research laboratories, governmental agencies, and environmentally oriented companies are also popular choices.

-Elmira College students have presented the results of their research with faculty at regional and national conferences.
-Some conferences have included ACS (American Chemical Society), Sigma Xi, Beta Beta Beta National Biology Honor Society, and ABS (Animal Behavior Society).
-Students have traveled to Denver, San Diego, New Orleans, Atlanta, Toronto, and Baltimore to present their research, often funded by various programs at the college.
+Elmira College students have presented their research with faculty at regional and national conferences.
+Previous conferences include: American Chemical Society, Sigma Xi, Beta Beta Beta National Biology Honor Society, and Animal Behavior Society.
+Students have traveled to Denver, San Diego, New Orleans, Atlanta, Toronto, Baltimore, and The Bahamas to present their research, often funded by various programs at the College.